 6. Don’t Use the Oven or Hair Dryer on a Hot Day

 These appliances generate warm air that will circulate throughout your home.
 As a result, your A/C will work harder to compensate.
 This can be avoided by not using heat-generating appliances when it’s very hot outside.
 Follow this tip for the warmest part of any day; it can cut down on energy usage and reduce your air conditioner efficiency.

 7. Don’t Place the Thermostat Near Heat-Producing Appliances

-The location of your thermostat has a big impact on HVAC efficiency.
+The location of your thermostat has a big impact on air conditioning efficiency.
 For example, if it’s near a lamp, heat-producing appliance, or in direct sunlight, it can misread the temperature.
-The A/C will therefore act as if additional cooling is needed.
+The AC will therefore act as if additional cooling is needed.
 This increases costs due to reduced air conditioning efficiency and potential repairs caused by increased wear and tear.

 8. Install Window Coverings